Khthonian/DistributedProcessing/README.md

 A distributed image processing system, operating via a console application, in C++.
 The premise of this application is to showcase the usage of multithreading, networking, and modern C++ standards.
 The application operates via the conjunction of two executables, `server` and `client`.
 The server is intended to be able to host multiple clients simultaneously.

+The video submission can be found at `task/AP Assignment 2 Video.mp4`.

 The original repository for this project can be found [here](https://github.com/Khthonian/DistributedProcessing).

 ## Setup